rzr19/sql/README.md

-# sql
+## sql & sap abap
-collection of tsql and plsql scripts or resources
+collection of abap, tsql and plsql scripts or resources